Are there Keto Friendly Alcoholic Beverages?

 Keto Friendly Alcoholic Beverages: The Basics

 The alcohol that we all love to drink is ethanol.
-Vodka, whiskey, tequila, rum, brandy, and gin.

-Traditional hard liquors contain nothing but alcohol and water, neither of which create any kind of insulin response.
+Vodka, whiskey, tequila, rum, brandy, and gin. contain nothing but ethanol (alcohol) and water, neither of which create any kind of insulin response.

 So, drink them if you want to.
 They have absolutely no nutrition except 96 calories per 1.5 ounce shot.

-This means that if you like these liquors straight or mixed with water or club soda then you have your Keto friendly adult beverage no problem.
+This means that if you like these liquors straight or mixed with water or club soda then you have your Keto friendly adult beverage… no problem.

 A dry martini or vodka and soda are definitely Keto friendly.
 Even tequila shots are Keto friendly - they may be unfriendly in so many other ways, but keto-wise, they are okay.